 Get the latest ‘no-stitch’ surgery for epiretinal membranes at Eye Institute, and enjoy clearer vision with a faster recovery

-If your vision is affected by epiretinal membranes, Eye Institute can help, with the very latest surgical techniques performed by New Zealand’s most experienced eye surgeons.
+If your vision is affected by epiretinal membranes, Eye Institute can help, with the very latest surgical techniques performed by eye surgeons with experience in this condition.

 An epiretinal membrane is a very thin layer of fibrous tissue that can form on the surface of your retina (the focusing surface at the back of your eye).
 It acts like a film over your macula (the sharp focusing area of the retina) through which it is harder for you to see.
 In severe cases, the epiretinal membrane may contract like scar tissue, ‘puckering’ the retina and distorting your vision even further.

 There’s no need to suffer distorted vision due to epiretinal membranes, with the state-of-the-art epiretinal membrane surgery available at Eye Institute in Auckland.

 Not all epiretinal membranes require treatment though, and if your vision is only mildly affected, surgery may not be the right option.
 For an accurate diagnosis of your condition, you should make an appointment with one of our eye specialists, who will discuss your treatment options with you.

 It’s also important to see a specialist sooner rather than later, because in severe cases, an epiretinal membrane may cause permanent damage to your vision.

 The treatment for epiretinal membranes is a surgical procedure called a vitrectomy .
 It’s a relatively quick procedure that should take no more than an hour.
 In most cases you’ll be able to go home straight after surgery, and resume non-strenuous activities the day after.